robomotionio/robomotion-tutorials/tutorials/scheduling.md

 * Select the robot to run this flow

-* Select the interval to schedule
+* Select the interval to run